windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 ## General approach

 The general approach is to use the "Tabs" component to separate the sign in step from the display of data.
-"Tabs" allow us to associate a set of nested components with a label, meaning the login step will have it's own page on the first tab.
+Tabs allow us to associate sets of nested components with labels, meaning the login step will have it's own page on the first tab.
 It will return the access token after a successful login, which then can be used on the second tab to query the database.
 The passing of credentials works a bit differently in the two approaches, so let's dive in and see which one suits you better.

 ## Option 1: Using backend scripts